Clinical Studies & Trials

 Before participating in a clinical trial, you (or your child) will be asked to sign an informed consent form.
 Informed consent is a process by which the trial site investigator educates you about:

 - Purpose of the clinical trial

 - Potential risks and side effects associated with the study drug

 - What’s required from you (or your child) in order to participate

 You should also be informed that you do not have to stay in the clinical trial and may leave the trial at any point.

-These meetings are your opportunity to ask questions about the trial or the drug.
+Meetings with your trial site investigator and research staff are your opportunity to ask questions about the trial or the drug.
 You should never feel rushed during the informed consent process, and you should have all your questions answered to your satisfaction.